radian-software/straight.el/README.md

   remote if necessary, and then pushes if necessary.
 This operation acts on the fork, if the package is forked.
-* `check-out-commit`: verifies that no merge is in progress and that the worktree is clean, then checks out the specified commit.
+* `check-out-commit`: verifies that no merge is in progress and that the worktree is clean, then resets the worktree to the specified commit.
 * `get-commit`: returns HEAD as a 40-character string.
 * `local-repo-name`: if `:host` is non-nil, then `:repo` will be of the form "username/repository", and "repository" is used.
 Otherwise,